progressionnetwork/chatgpt-pdf-export/README.md

 # Convert your ChatGPT conversations to Markdown

 ## Overview
-This project consists of a Python script, `convert.py`, which is designed to process conversation data from ChatGPT and convert it into Markdown format.
+This project consists of a Python script, `convert.py`, which is designed to process conversation data from ChatGPT and convert it into PDF files format.
 The script takes a JSON file containing conversation data and outputs a series of Markdown files, each representing a conversation thread.

 You can export your data by following this documenation below